 Finally, with that caution comes the realization that we have a choice to make (which implies, thank God, that the choice is even available!).
 The caution that we cannot serve two masters reminds us clearly that we need to choose our motives, our targets, our driving force - will we choose the rational, profit-driven, value-for-money or reward-for-value focus of the secular world, or will we choose the it-makes-no-sense-but-thank-God-I'm-eligible message of grace from God?
-Those are the options - it's your choice.
+Those are the options - what will be your choice?